 Nerve Damage in a Motor Vehicle Accident

 Damage to nerves is often a traumatic injury that can occur in any number of ways.
 Someone could slip and fall and bang their funny bone.
-Many people have felt this before and this sensation is from an impact applied to the ulnar nerve.
+Many people have felt this before, and this sensation is from an impact applied to the ulnar nerve.
 While this injury and sensation may be temporary, some cases of nerve damage could be permanent.
-For example, if someone suffers a bone fracture, a piece of this bone could break off completely and sever a nerve.
+For example, if someone suffers a bone fracture, a piece of this bone could break off entirely and sever a nerve.
 This is how chronic complications and symptoms of nerve damage develop.

 If the damage is diagnosed, it could be treated in different ways depending on the severity.
 Patients with chronic pain would require medication to help keep this pain at bay.
-Depending on how long ago the injury occurred and how severe it is, patients could be taken to surgery to get their nerve put back together; however, this may not be successful if the injury was too long ago and the nerve has died.
+Depending on how long ago the injury occurred and how severe it is, patients could be taken to surgery to get their nerve back together; however, this may not be successful if the injury was too long ago and the nerve has died.

 In the TEDx Talks video below, Dr. Massimo Hilliard discusses recent research development on nerve repair.Sacramento Personal Injury Lawyer